snkashis/android-docs/src/pages/map-sdk/overview/annotations.md

 ---
 title: "Annotations"
-description: "Mapbox Maps SDK annotations"
+description: "Looking to annotate a map with the Mapbox Maps SDK for Android.
+Read this documentation to learn about markers, info windows, lines, polygons, plus more."
 sideNavSections:
   - title: "Markers"
   - title: "Info window"